2019 San Francisco 49ers season: Week 2: at Cincinnati Bengals

 The 49ers were the road team for the second consecutive game, and they routed the Bengals 41–17 with their most complete performance in years.
 The 49ers offense racked up an astounding 571 yards of offense, including 259 yards rushing.
 They averaged 6.2 yards per rush and 8.4 yards per play during the game.
-Jimmy Garoppolo finished 17–25 passing with 296 yards and three touchdown passes, while Matt Brieda lead the team with 121 yards rushing.
+Jimmy Garoppolo finished 17–25 passing with 296 yards and three touchdown passes, while Matt Breida lead the team with 121 yards rushing.
 The 49ers defense surrendered just 25 yards rushing, along with four sacks and one turnover.
 The blowout win over the Bengals on the road helped the 49ers to their first 2–0 start since 2012.
 The 49ers were 0–8 on the road during the 2018 season, but they started the 2019 season 2–0 on the road.

 Week 3: vs. Pittsburgh Steelers

 The 49ers faced adversity for the first time during the 2019 season.
 Despite outgaining the Steelers in yardage 436–239, the game was close due to the 49ers committing an unprecedented five turnovers, including three fumbles inside the Steelers 25-yard line.
 The worst of the bunch came with 6:49 left in the game; with the 49ers at third-and-goal from the Pittsburgh 7-yard line, an errant snap hit 49ers running back Jeff Wilson Jr (who was in motion), and was recovered by T. J. Watt of the Steelers.
 The 49ers defense responded by forcing Steelers James Conner to fumble, giving San Francisco the ball back.
 From there, Garoppolo hit Dante Pettis for a 5-yard touchdown pass, giving the 49ers the lead with just 1:15 left to play.
 The 49ers defense then held to give them the 24–20 win.
 Points off turnovers ended up being the difference; despite the five turnovers given up, the 49ers held Pittsburgh to just six points off them, both coming on Chris Boswell field goals in the first quarter.
 The close win over the Steelers at home helped the 49ers to their first 3–0 start since 1998 as they went into their bye week.